skepticalchemist/Cancer-hospital-records/README.md

 pip install -r requeriments.txt
 ```
 4. Inside the repository, create a new directory called `data`
-5. Download the dataset from the [FOSP website](http://www.fosp.saude.sp.gov.br/fosp/diretoria-adjunta-de-informacao-e-epidemiologia/rhc-registro-hospitalar-de-cancer/banco-de-dados-do-rhc/) and store it in the `/data`
+5. Download the dataset from the [FOSP website](http://www.fosp.saude.sp.gov.br/fosp/diretoria-adjunta-de-informacao-e-epidemiologia/rhc-registro-hospitalar-de-cancer/banco-de-dados-do-rhc/) and store it in the `/data`.
+You'll have to register to
 6. Convert the dataset from _.dbf_ (original format) to _.csv_ format
    - The python code and dataset are located in the subfolders /usr and /data, respectively.
    - To convert the file just run the following command on a terminal paying attention to the respective file paths: